linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/detectors/README.md

+This is a collection of figures from Chapter 6 "ILC Detectors" of "A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021" https://arxiv.org/abs/2203.07622

+Some captions may be mangled due to imperfect .tex -> .mk conversion: check the above paper for the definitive version.

 -----
 Left: Three-dimensional rendering of the ILD detector.
 Right: Event display of a simulated hadronic decay of a $t \bar t$ event in ILD.
 The colors of the tracks show the results of the reconstruction, each color corresponding to a reconstructed particle.